fzehracetin/graph-operations-using-breadth-first-search-algorithm-/README.md

 # Graph Processing Using Breadth First Search Algorithm

 In this program we have a file called kelime.txt and we are trying to make processes using it.
+The processes that we are make is listed below.

-**1-** Make an adjacency matrix.
+**1-** Make an adjacency matrix from words in file.

 **2-** Look for adjacency between two words.